dstroud/dreamsequence_dev/README.md

 ![dreamsequence](doc/dash_3.svg)
 - The letter shown is the current active chord pattern (A-D).
-- The progress bar is a visual representation of how many steps are in this pattern (dark gray), and the current pattern position (light gray).
+- The progress bar is a visual representation of how many steps are in this pattern (dark gray), and the current pattern position (off-white).

 --------------------------------------------------------------------------------

 ### Chord name

 ![dreamsequence](doc/dash_4.svg)
-- Name of the active chord.
-If a custom chord has been created that isn't recognized, the base chord triad for this scale and chord degree will be shown with an asterisk (e.g. "Dm*").
+- The name of the active chord.
+If a custom chord has been created that isn't recognized, the root note of the selected chord degree will be shown with an asterisk (e.g. "D*").

 --------------------------------------------------------------------------------